 Your oral health plays a vital role in healthy living.
 General dental care is an integral part of oral care regimen and a dentist looks after your teeth and gums to see that dental problems are identified and prevented in the first place.
 General dentists are responsible for cultivating healthy habits and motivating patients towards taking care of dental health.
 Dr. Charles Verbanic has been offering general dental care to patients of all age groups since many years.
 From treating tooth decay, gum infection and straightening teeth to replacing a lost tooth, our general dentist performs a variety of dental procedures at our office.
-If you or any of your family members are suffering from toothache, sensitivity, bleeding gums or require routine dental cleaning, visit our Youngstown, Ohio office and experience our comprehensive oral care.
+If you or any of your family members are suffering from toothache, sensitivity, bleeding gums or require routine dental cleaning, visit our Liberty Township, Ohio office and experience our comprehensive oral care.
 Our team will ensure that you walk out of our office with a confident and healthy smile.

 General Family Dental Care – What it involves?